Hailey Armstrong: Team St-Georges (2019–2022)

+Return to Ontario (2022–Present)

 At the beginning of the 2022–23 curling season, Armstrong returned to Ontario to skip a new team out of Niagara Falls CC.
 Armstrong's team qualified for the 2024 Ontario Scotties Tournament of Hearts, where she finished with a 3-3 record.
 Armstrong joined a new team for the 2024-25 curling season out of the High Park Club, and qualified for the 2025 Ontario Scotties Tournament of Hearts.
 The team would perform well, finishing third, losing to Chelsea Brandwood 6-3 in the semifinals.

-Armstrong would again form a new team for the 2025-26 curling season, now curling out of the Whitby Curling Club.
+Armstrong would again skip a new team for the 2025-26 curling season, now curling out of the Whitby Curling Club alongside Grace Lloyd, Michaela Robert, Rachel Steele, and Lori Eddy.
+Armstrong would win her first provincial women's championship that season at the 2026 Ontario Women's Curling Championship, beating Danielle Inglis 10–3 in the final, qualifying the team to represent Ontario as the host team at the 2026 Scotties Tournament of Hearts that was held in Mississauga, Ontario.
+They would finish with a 5–3 record, just missing the playoffs.
+Following the end of the season, Team Armstrong would announce that they would be disbanding, with Armstrong returning to Quebec to skip a new team.

 Personal life

 Armstrong began curling at age 9.
 She grew up in Perth, and at the time of the 2017 Canadian Juniors, she was living in Innisville, Ontario.
 Armstrong studied business administration at Algonquin College, and studied commerce at Nipissing University.
+She currently works as a finance manager for Breeze Powerports Financing and a server at Joe's Italian Kitchen.